Acquisition diligence / 10 min read

 Maritime Technical Due Diligence for Vessel Acquisitions

-Roman Wroath on maritime technical due diligence for vessel acquisitions, ship purchases and yacht builder transactions.
+Roman Wroath on maritime technical due diligence for vessel acquisitions, ship purchases, yacht builder transactions and distressed marine business reviews.

 Maritime technical due diligence is the work that sits between a marine survey, an engineering review and an acquisition decision.
 It asks whether the asset, business or fleet can do what the seller says it can do, and what it will really cost to own after closing.